csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 A clear cliff appears between rows 12 (Lapierre) and 13 (Pinarello) when sites suddenly move from failing one or all of the Core Web Vitals to overwhelmingly passing all three.
-This is measured by the [_Ordinal_ score—around which CrRRUX is heavily weighted](/2024/11/designing-and-evolving-a-new-performance-score/#naive-approach-1-ordinal-score)—and means any site that only passes, say, two Core Web Vitals cannot rank above any site that passes all three.
+This is measured by the [_Ordinal_ score — around which CrRRUX is heavily weighted](/2024/11/designing-and-evolving-a-new-performance-score/#naive-approach-1-ordinal-score) — and means any site that only passes, say, two Core Web Vitals cannot rank above any site that passes all three.

 The fact we go from high-70s to high-90s in one leap isn’t something one typically observes in these kinds of comparison.
-There’s no deep or hidden meaning there—it’s just a very interesting thing to see.
+There’s no deep or hidden meaning there — it’s just a very interesting thing to see.